giantswarm/giantswarm-js-client/docs/AppsApi.md

   'xRequestID': "xRequestID_example", // String | A randomly generated key that can be used to track a request throughout services of Giant Swarm.
   'xGiantSwarmActivity': "xGiantSwarmActivity_example", // String | Name of an activity to track, like \"list-clusters\".
 This allows to analyze several API requests sent in context and gives an idea on the purpose.
   'xGiantSwarmCmdLine': "xGiantSwarmCmdLine_example", // String | If activity has been issued by a CLI, this header can contain the command line
-  'body': new GiantSwarm.V4ModifyAppRequest() // V4ModifyAppRequest |
+  'v4ModifyAppRequest': new GiantSwarm.V4ModifyAppRequest() // V4ModifyAppRequest |
 };
 apiInstance.modifyClusterApp(authorization, clusterId, appName, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);